aryomuzakki/nextjs-graphcms-blog/README.md

 ### 2. Set GraphCMS Schema and API Endpoint and Key

 - Make a new account in GraphCMS (if you haven't made one).
-- Create new blank Project.
+- Create a new blank Project.
-- Create Schema, Model, and etc.
+- Create the Schema, Model, and etc.
 - Get API endpoint and API Key, then add it to `.env.local` file.

-> See the [tutorial](https://www.youtube.com/watch?v=HYv55DhgTuA&t=467s) for reference on how to create new project in GraphCMS.
+> See the [tutorial](https://www.youtube.com/watch?v=HYv55DhgTuA&t=467s) for reference on how to create a new project in GraphCMS.

 ### 3. Run Locally